CPJKU/beat_this/README.md

 ## Inference

 To predict beats for audio files, you can either use our command line tool or call the beat tracker from Python.
-Both have the same requirements.
+Both have the same requirements, unless you go for the online demo.

+### Online demo

+To process a small set of audio files without installing anything, [open our example notebook in Google Colab](https://colab.research.google.com/github/CPJKU/beat_this/blob/main/beat_this_example.ipynb) and follow the instructions.

 ### Requirements